Skip to content

 The AI skipped it again.

-The pattern emerged: The AI wasn't ignoring instructions.
+The pattern: The AI wasn't ignoring instructions.
 It was interpreting them.
 When the narrative felt "complete" to the AI, it moved on — even when explicit content remained.

-After 3-4 iterations of catching failures and patching the tutor, we stepped back for a meta-discussion:
+After several iterations of catching failures and patching, we stepped back:

 "Why does the AI keep skipping sections?"